IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_feature.rst

   segment_rules (False, list, None)
     Specify the targeting rules that is used to set different feature flag values for different segments.

+  collections (False, list, None)
+    List of collection id representing the collections that are associated with the specified feature flag.

   id (False, str, None)